EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 Finding that tags the parser seeks
 : It is often the case that you want to input some information but don't know the name of the tag you need.
-: You can get list each tag a particular tool looks for and a synopsis of its function by adding `--input` to the command-line.
-You can usually find what you need by searching for keywords in the text.
+: You can list each tag a particular tool sees with a synopsis of its function, by adding `--input` to the command-line.
+Search for keywords in the text to find what you need.

 <div onclick="elm = document.getElementById('input'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
 <button type="button" class="button tiny radius">Click here to see how --input works.</button>